frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/setup-e-invoicing.md

 <!-- add-breadcrumbs -->
 # E Invoicing under GST

-Under GST, all small and large businesses are supposed to register all sales invoices onto GST portal that falls under one of the following categories:
-- Business to Business
-- Supply to SEZ
-- Exports
-- Deemed Exports
+E Invoicing has been introduced to standardized the invoicing process.
+All ERPs and softwares has to accommodate to the invoice format defined by GSTN.
+It also provide a level of automation in filling GSTR reports.

+Under the new e-invoicing system, businesses with turnover higher than 100Cr are supposed to get all business to business (B2B) invoices electronically authenticated with GSTN by generating unique Invoice Referece Number (IRN).

-To help automate the E Invoicing process, we have integrated ERPNext with a GSP so you can easily generate IRNs and signed E Invoices from your ERPNext Sales Invoices.
+To help automate the E Invoicing process, we have integrated ERPNext with a GST Suvidha Provider (GSP) so you can easily authenticate ERPNext Sales Invoices with GSTN.

 ## Prerequisites